 Their primary school paintings were flooded with the colour black, which they used in colourful compositions to the fore.
 Their parents supported them in their dedication to painting, but at the same time were concerned about their fixation with this colour.
 They found them a private painting studio, and slyly removed the black tube from the oil’s box.
 Mx Watson had some memory problems, so they did not notice the absence consciously.

-They attended their painting classes with religious urge from the age of 10 years old.
+They attended painting classes with religious urge from the age of 10 years old.
 They developed as a self-taught painter and won several prizes at a very young age.
-On repeated occasions when nominated for an award the jury would politely tell them things like, “Thank you dear, but we have to give this to your father”, or on hearing from their parents that they would have done the painting by themsleves then the question would turn suspicious into, “So, Who is your male teacher?”, as for some reason everyone expected a man to be the painter.
+On repeated occasions when nominated for an award the jury would politely tell them things like, “Thank you dear, but we have to give this to your father”, or, after the jury would be told the little artist was the author of the artwork then they would turn suspiciously to ask, “So, Who is your -male- teacher?”, as for some reason everyone expected a man to be the painter.

 The colour black returned to their palette when, at the age of 17, they submitted a painting to a competition organised by an artshop that gifted sample products to entrants.
 Mx Watson received a 60 ml bottle of black oil paint.
 As they took it in their hand they felt that there was some sense that they have been missing for a long time.
 They took the material and began to use it in their practices.

 “I understood the image, that which concerns my profession as a painter, as the set of coincidences that orbiting over thousands of streaks of time are composed for a millisecond showing a certain and irreproducible reality.
 To work on wood is not only to add to time – alteration and decomposition – but to start my work from time.
-I try to go where time lives after death.”
+I try to go where time is after death.”

 Currently Mx Watson lives and works in Berlin.
 Their artwork belongs mainly to private collections in Argentina, and also in Hong Kong, Canada, USA and Germany.